curtiswest/pepi/docs/about-pepi.rst

 =============
 PEPI's is intended to be used as a method to acquire stereo-photogrammetry imagery.
 It should be noted that PEPI does not yet perform any of the photogrammetric analysis - that is reserved for existing software.

 The implementation and design of PEPI was completed in a 12 week project as part of an undergraduate capstone project with Griffith University.
-The development of PEPI is detailed in the thesis, "A Low-cost Distributed Camera System for Stereo-photogrammetry", which provides more in-depth justifications than could reasonably fit here.
+The development of PEPI is detailed in the thesis, `"A Low-cost Distributed Camera System for Stereo-photogrammetry"`_, which provides more in-depth justifications than could reasonably fit here.

+.. _"A Low-cost Distributed Camera System for Stereo-photogrammetry": https://www.curtiswest.net/pepi/

 Terminology
 ===========